 The office phone is a business phone and not for general public use.
 Students who need to call home for emergencies may use the phone with permission from office personnel.
+Students should not use their a cell phone to call home without permission.
 General calls are not permitted.